Reference

 Try these prompts

-Full indicator triage in one pass — feed listings, composite score, level, recency, and historical sightings.
+Full indicator triage in one pass — feed listings, composite score, level, recency, and hosting context for an IP / hostname / ASN / CIDR.

-This indicator is a TOR exit node listed in four feeds (Dan Tor Exit, Tor Exit Nodes, FireHOL Level 2, Spamhaus DROP).
-The prompt returns the full feed list, score breakdown, first/last seen across all feeds, and the upstream ASN's reputation.
+This indicator is a Tor exit node listed in several feeds (Dan Tor Exit, Tor Exit Nodes, FireHOL Level 2, IPsum).
+The prompt returns the feed list, score breakdown, first/last seen across all feeds, and the upstream ASN's reputation — with the Cypher behind each step in the evidence block.

-Brand-protection sweep — finds registered lookalikes of a domain with domain_variants, enriches each with threat-feed listings, runs explain_indicator on the suspicious ones, and pivots through WHOIS to identify who registered them.
+Brand-protection sweep — finds registered lookalikes of a domain (the typosquat workflow), enriches each with threat-feed listings, and pivots through WHOIS to identify who registered the suspicious ones.

 Returns: every registered variant of the domain (with the mutation method and a confidence score), which of those variants are on threat feeds or resolve to live infrastructure, and the WHOIS registrant behind the suspicious ones.